juanmirocks/BLAHmuc/mail/BioNLP_mailinglist.md

 We will also have the opportunity to enjoy one day at the Oktoberfest in Munich.

-**Important**: due to the hectic Oktoberfest period, please contact us without delay about hotel reservations.
+**Important**: due to the hectic Oktoberfest period, please contact us without delay regarding hotel reservations.

 <br/>